 In this webinar, we heard from several young and emerging evaluators and leaders from the EvalYouth Global Network about the ways they are embedding BME principles into their work, both as a network and as individual evaluators.
 EvalYouth is a global, multi-stakeholder partnership/network that supports and promotes young and emerging evaluators (YEEs) and youth-led accountability around the world.
 The Network has substantially grown since its inception in 2015 during the International Year of Evaluation and as a part of the Global Evaluation Agenda.
 We also explore how BME can be enhanced by following EvalYouth's lead and how to further promote BME principles among YEEs around the world.

 Developmental Evaluation (DE) seeks to enhance programs by strengthening innovation and adaptation, in part through physically embedding evaluators within projects.
 However, the COVID-19 pandemic has forced a shift to remote work, encouraging DE implementers to do what they do best — innovate and adapt — to continue remotely.
 In response, USAID/Indonesia commissioned Social Impact to prepare a Guide capturing broadly applicable learnings and methods for successfully implementing Remote DEs.
 The Guide (available here) is based on conversations with six DEs at USAID, the UN, and Gates Foundation across four continents and with the USAID Global Development Lab’s Developmental Evaluation Pilot Activity (DEPA-MERL).

-Join us for a roundtable discussion with representatives from the six developmental evaluations that contributed to this effort.
+Please click here to watch a recording of the roundtable discussion with representatives from the six developmental evaluations that contributed to this effort.